ProjectSWGCore/NGECore2/README.md

 Please prefix all commits with Added, Changed, Removed or Fixed.
 If you don't have enough room for multiple changes, use the extended description.
 Try not to bundle multiple changes into one vague line (ie. "Changed various combat things").
 Try to make all commit messages understandable by non-programmers.

-* For more information please visit the wiki: https://github.com/ProjectSWGCore/NGECore2/wiki
+* For more information please visit the wiki at https://github.com/ProjectSWGCore/NGECore2/wiki
-* Documentation can be found here: http://projectswg.com/doc/
+* Documentation can be found at http://projectswg.com/doc/